assaff/msc-thesis/source/results.rst

     Discrete variables were assigned consecutive integer values.
     All variables then underwent normalization (for details, see Methods section).

-Given an input protein structure, the SVM classifier we designed outputs a list of its surface residues (solvent accessibility obtained from NAccess), each scored with a probability of being a binding residue.

 We performed 3-fold stratified cross-validation of our classification model over the set of surface residues of bound receptor structures.